Copyright (c) 1985 Free Software Foundation, Inc; See end for conditions.

 they could be lost if your computer crashes.
 To protect you from

-this, Emacs writes "auto save" files periodically.
-The auto save file
+this, Emacs periodically writes an "auto save" file for each file that

 If the computer crashes, you can recover your auto-saved editing by